What is an air traffic controller?

 What education is required to become an air traffic controller?

-To become an air traffic controller, you should have either a bachelor’s or associate degree from a certified Air Traffic Collegiate Training Initiative program.
+You should have either a bachelor’s or associate degree from a certified Air Traffic Collegiate Training Initiative program.
 If you do not have that, you’ll need three years of experience, four years of post-secondary education, or a mixture of both.

 Is the training for the air traffic controllers position paid?